 - List how the above information can be documented, add links where possible.

 For information on putting together an application for the European Green Capital Competition please take a look at our guidance note.

 Two-tier evaluation process

 A panel of internationally acknowledged Experts assesses the information supplied by each city.
 This includes qualitative evaluations and a peer review of each application based on the 12 indicators above.
-The Expert Panel determines a shortlist of cities for the final stage of the competition.
+The Expert Panel determines the shortlist of cities that enter into the final stage of the competition.

-The shortlisted cities are then invited to present their action plans and communication strategies to the Jury.
-Following these presentations the Jury deliberates and selects the winner of the European Green Capital Award.
+The finalist cities are then invited to present their action plans and communication strategies to the Jury.
+Following these presentations, the Jury deliberates and selects the winner of the European Green Capital Award.

 - 28 May 2020: Competition opens

 - July 2020 (details TBC): Applicant Workshop on How to Compile a Quality Application

 - 28 October 2020 at 23:59 CET (GMT +1): Competition closes